hnbenhamou/hnbenhamou/README.md

 _________________________________________________________________________________________________________________________________________________________________________

 <h1 align="center">About 👨🏽‍🎓 :</h1>
 <h5>I am a 5th year student specializing in software and data engineering, passionate about leveraging technology to solve complex problems and optimize processes.
-With a strong foundation in programming and data analysis, scientist, engineering , I aim to contribute innovative solutions to the ever-evolving field of technology.</h3>
+With a strong foundation in programming and data analysis, scientist, and engineering , I aim to contribute innovative solutions to the ever-evolving field of technology.</h3>

 ```python